Tones

 Vietnamese sixth tone

-Out of the six tones, the fifth and sixth tones are the most difficult (fifth is more difficult), and it is not hard to guess why.
+Out of the six tones, the fifth and sixth tones are the most difficult (fifth is more difficult), and it’s not hard to guess why.
 They are also often the last to be mastered by native speakers.
-For example, young toddlers often substitute the fifth tone for the third tone before they can pronounce the fifth tone correctly.
+This is evident in young toddlers who substitute the fifth tone for the third tone before they can pronounce the fifth tone correctly.

 All-in-one tone chart